Kaszub09/abapEasyDev/README.md

 via https://github.com/abapGit/abapGit

 ## Modules
 Most modules are independent.
 Some may depend on each other or on https://github.com/Kaszub09/abapEasyALV.
+Config tables use https://github.com/Kaszub09/ZABAP_TABLE_EDIT.

 | Module | Description | Info |
 | - | - | - |